StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ## Bind the correct time series to each component

-The metric binding with all fields filled in looks like this now:
+The metric binding with all fields filled in:

 ```
 _type: MetricBinding